Klipper3d/klipper/docs/Command_Templates.md

   M117 Welcome!
 ```

-Its possible for a delayed gcode to repeat by updating itself in
+Its possible for a delayed G-Code to repeat by updating itself in
 the gcode option:

 ```cfg